 Graduate students in the M.A. program at the Edwards campus focus on applied work with organizational communication. *For information about the COMS graduate program at the Edwards Campus, visit our Edwards Campus page.

 While there are many fine graduate programs in the nation, there are several ways in which the KU program excels.
 KU provides the intellectual room and support for graduate students to build innovative programs that may bridge different areas of the discipline.
 The culture of openness to ideas led our faculty to be among the first to develop courses and research focused on organizational rhetoric.

-- Second, the department is student-friendly and works extraordinarily hard to nurture graduate student teaching and research.
+The department is student-friendly and works hard to encourage graduate student teaching and research.
 Surveys of graduate student satisfaction place the department at the very top of the discipline.

 Dr. Jay Childers